Toinoux38/aikit/website/docs/fine-tune.md

 :::note
 Due to current BuildKit and NVIDIA limitations, your host GPU driver version must match the driver that AIKit will install into the container during build.

-To find your host GPU driver, you can run `nvidia-smi` or `cat /proc/driver/nvidia/version`
+To find your host GPU driver version, you can run `nvidia-smi` or `cat /proc/driver/nvidia/version`

-For a list of supported drivers for AIKit, please refer to https://download.nvidia.com/XFree86/Linux-x86_64/
+For a list of supported driver versions for AIKit, please refer to https://download.nvidia.com/XFree86/Linux-x86_64/

-If you don't see your host GPU driver version in that list, you'll need to install one from the list.
+If you don't see your host GPU driver version in that list, you'll need to install one that's matching the version in that list.
+You don't need to install drivers from that location, only the versions need to match.

 This might be further optimizated in the future to remove this requirement, if possible.
 :::